Patient & Family Rights

 - Before your child leaves our facilities, we will teach you about the care your child will need.
 We will tell you about people and places in your community that can help you.
 Please let us know if you have concerns.
 We will work with you to find the best solution for your child and your family.

-Partner with us to help provide a safe experience for you child:
+Partner with us to Help Provide a Safe Experience for Your Child

 - Know what medications your child is on.
 Medication errors are the most common health care errors.